algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Functional_specifications.md

 The project contains two non-functional requirements which are the following:

-A save system to be able to follow which score belong to the top 10 scores of a device.

-And a difficulty curve that will be similar to the original game.
+The game must react to player's action in less than a second, the player canno't be subject to input latency.

+The game must be understandable for young players, it shouldn't require more than ten minutes to comprehend the gameplay.

+The game should be playable on a x86 emulator.

 ## Laws and Regulations

-The legal landscape for a project like recreating Pac-Man in assembly x86 with DosBox[^3] involves considerations related to intellectual property[^4], copyright, and potentially other regulations.
+The legal landscape for a project like recreating Pac-Man in assembly x86 with DosBox[^4] involves considerations related to intellectual property[^5], copyright, and potentially other regulations.
 Here are some key aspects to be mindful of:

 **Intellectual Property Rights:**
 - Ensure that the recreation of Pac-Man does not infringe on the intellectual property rights of the original creators, Namco (now Bandai Namco Entertainment).
 Pac-Man is a copyrighted game, and any reproduction or adaptation must comply with copyright laws.

 **Open-Source Licensing:**
-- If the project involves the use of open-source[^5] tools, libraries, or code, it's essential to comply with the licensing terms associated with those resources.
+- If the project involves the use of open-source[^6] tools, libraries, or code, it's essential to comply with the licensing terms associated with those resources.
 Different open-source licenses have varying requirements, and adherence to these terms is crucial for legal compliance.

 **DosBox Licensing:**
 - DosBox, being an open-source emulator, has its licensing terms.
 Make sure to review and comply with the DosBox license (GNU General Public License) when using the emulator in the project.